Off-road riding complex to reopen in Utica? Project still needs full board approval

 “When they tell you they’re going to put a fence up, they’re going to put a fence up,” he said.
 “These are family-oriented people who will not set you up for failure because they’re not going to set themselves up for failure.”

-Tom Keenan of Ottawa said he’s ridden at and worked at other riding facilities and said the Ward family “sets the gold standard for how it should be done.”
+Tom Keenan of Ottawa said he has ridden and has worked at other riding facilities, and the Ward family “sets the gold standard for how it should be done.”

 Jim Blaydes of Peru said he is a longtime rider who called the Wards’ other facilities “a family environment, safe for kids.”